dodona-edu/dodona-edu.github.io/en/status/index.md

 The issue was UGent-wide and related to Belnet.
 More information can be found on the [Belnet status page](https://status.belnet.be/incidents/129).

-Dodona is working again but it is unclear if the root cause has been resolved.
+Dodona is working again.
+The issue has been resolved by Belnet.